bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/serenus.md

 title: Serenus
 born: 300
 died: 360
-keywords: Serenus, Greek, Geometer, Mechanics, Volume, Sphere, Maxima, Minima, Calculus, Euclid, Astronomy, Elliptic, Solar, Commensurability, Stars
+keywords: serenus,serenus
-description: Serenus, a Greek geometer, wrote commentaries on Euclid’s theorems, developed mechanics & calculus, discovered the volume of a sphere, and studied astronomy & commensurability of stars.
+description: Serenus was a Greek geometer who wrote commentaries on other mathematicians' work as well as proving some geometric theorems of his own.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---